 Georgia's 70,150 miles of streams and rivers need your help!
 Our waterways provide us with fresh drinking water, great recreational opportunities like canoeing and fishing, and they serve as a pleasant respite from our busy day to day lives.
-However, many of our waterways are contaminated with trash, tires, and other pollutants, which are a detriment not only to our ability to utilize this resource, but also to the fish and wildlife that rely on their health as well.
-By volunteering with Rivers Alive, you receive the opportunity to help protect one of our most precious resources.
-Join fellow volunteers of all ages and walks of life to remove unsightly and harmful litter from Georgia's rivers, streams, lakes, wetlands, and beaches.
+Everyone contributes to pollution in our streams.
+This is your opportunity to help by giving something back to the environment!
+Help us clean our rivers, streams, lakes, beaches and wetlands by supporting Rivers Alive!